Parre87/projekt1/README.md

     - It will display a green check when it has been deployed correctly.
     - On Deployment section check the link for the deploid website.

-- The live link can be found here:
+- The live link can be found here: https://parre87.github.io/projekt1/

+  ## Credits:

+  ### Source code
+- The inspiration to the structure of this readme is from **https://github.com/SophieDufrane/PP1_My_Website/blob/main/README.md "Sophie's Portfolio Website" project**.